Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-64-survive.md

 “Yeah.
 I ain’t lookin’ ‘ta mess up relations wif’ my most closest allies, yijao?
 Right now, all I care ‘bout is securin’ a fuckin’ *irreplaceable* asset against uncertainty.
 I mean, balls!
 Maybe Chambliss is a stand-up guy under it all!
 But I don’t *know.* An’ as far as I can tell, *nobody* does, ‘cuz he’s a populist that came outta *nowhere.”*

 “Oh, that’s been the story of this century so far.”
 Davies sat back in his tall-backed leather chair and drummed his fingers thoughtfully on the armrest.
 “To be frank, the SOR, the Space Service and all the rest of it still have their role to play here on Earth.
 The HEAT in particular are effectively a nuclear deterrent themselves.
 When men like *them* could drop on your roof from orbit, neutralize your nation’s leadership in an instant, and then retreat through an array before any possible retaliation could arrive...
-Suffice it to say, we---and I mean the Allied nations, not just Britain---cannot afford for them to be unavailable for operations here on Earth.
+Suffice it to say, we - and I mean the Allied nations, not just Britain - cannot afford for them to be unavailable for operations here on Earth.
 They’ve done a lot of good simply by *existing.* Those treaties you mentioned would have to reflect that need.”

 Daar duck-nodded.
 It was a moot point that no AEC asset had ever been deployed in any of Earth’s perpetual smouldering regional wars.
 The whole *point* of a deterrent was you hoped like hell you never had to actually use it.